 General Graduate Admissions Policies & Procedures

 Individuals seeking to enter CMU as graduate students who have not yet been accepted into a graduate program or do not desire a credential may apply for “Non-Degree Seeking” admission.
 Each applicant must possess a baccalaureate degree from an accredited college or university, or equivalent certification.
-Faculty can make recommendations for admission of non-degree seeking students who do not meet the criteria to the Assistant Vice President for Academic Affairs.
+Faculty can make recommendations for admission of non-degree seeking students who do not meet the criteria to the Director of Graduate Studies.

 An individual without a baccalaureate degree may be admitted to a master’s degree program only if he or she is admitted to a combined program at CMU, such as the MBA 3+2 program.

 To begin a graduate program at CMU, a student must possess a baccalaureate degree from an accredited institution.
 The following items must be submitted to the Admissions Office online:

 - A completed Application for Admission to Graduate Programs and a $50 application fee.
 The fee is non-refundable and is not applicable toward tuition.
 The application form may be found on the Graduate Studies webpage or the admissions homepage under “graduate application”.

 - Official transcripts of all college and university work must be sent directly to the Graduate Admissions Coordinator by email at email@example.com or directly to the coordinator by each institution attended.
 Unofficial copies of transcripts can accompany the original application, but official copies will be required before full admission is granted.
 Transcripts received directly from students cannot be accepted except for advising purposes.
 The transcripts of students who previously attended CMU must still be requested from the Registrar’s Office.